Statesville Assault Attorneys

 - You and your spouse’s argument escalates to the point of alleged violence

-Being charged with assault can be an intimidating task to handle alone.
+Our firm understands that being charged with assault can flip your world upside down.
 With over 60 years of combined experience, the criminal defense lawyers at Harbinson, Brzykcy & Corbett, LLP understand the complexities of these charges and will fight to get the best outcome for our clients.

 Simple Assault in North Carolina

-Simple assault is the most common assault charge and is also a class 2 misdemeanor.
+In North Carolina, simple assault is the most common assault charge and is also a class 2 misdemeanor.
 Simple assault is any unlawful physical contact but this also includes threatening language or intimidation.
-The accused does not even have to touch a person to be charged with simple assault.
+However, physical contact is not necessary to be charged with simple assault.
 The act of intimidation or fear of bodily harm can result in an assault charge.
 Aggressive and thorough defense can help improve your chances of a positive case result.

 North Carolina Assault Laws